jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 **CAP theorem**: We can have only 2 of the 3: Consistency, Availability and Partition tolerance.
 With enhanced progress CAP is becoming weaker, but still applies.
 A is really looking at single point of failure when something going down.
 So MongoDB for example may loose A for a few seconds maximum (find a new primary leader), which may be fine.

 * AC: is supported by classical DBs like mySQL
 * AP: Cassandra: C is lost because of the time to replicate
 * CP: Mongodb, HBASE, dynamoDB

 Single-master designs favor consistency and partition tolerance.
 ## Caching

 Goal: limit to access disk to get data, or go over the network.

-Solution is to add a cachine layer in front of the DB to keep the most asked data, or the most recent...
+Solution is to add a cache layer in front of the DB to keep the most asked data, or the most recent...
 Caching services can be used to be able to scale horizontally.

 Every cache server is managing a partition of the data, using hashing.